sed-pro-inria/tools-training/1-vers/git.md

 commit objects in Git's database.

-Note that for performance, Git has the ability to efficiently compress its database and stor differences only (especially during network communication), but the model is to store the whole content of files for each commit.
+Note that for performance, Git has the ability to efficiently compress its database and handle differences only (especially during network transfer), but the model is to store the whole content of files for each commit, as opposed to other revision control systems which only store differences.

 This yields a very simple model.
 A commit contains the directories and files we have commited (called ``tree`` and ``blob`` in Git), plus some metadata.

 In Git, a commit object contains:
-  - One parent commit (or more).
+  - At least one parent commit (except for the initial commit)
   - The (root) tree (which itself contains trees and blobs).
   - The commit message.
   - The author.